PicoPlanetDev/whiteboard-recorder/README.md

 - A webcam with a decently high resolution (preferably 1920x1080 or better)
 - A microphone
 - (Optional) A USB cable extender rated for the USB version that the camera communicates with, to mount the camera far from the computer
+- (Optional) A USB hard drive, SSD, or even flash drive/SD card that is either high endurance or disposable for storing recordings

 ## Installation